worker8/AutoAdapter/README.md

 ```

 **Explanation:**

-i. `NormalAutoData` is a class inherited from `AutoData`, will describe more in the coming section.
+i. `NormalAutoData` is a class inherited from `AutoData` (will be described more in the next section).
 This holds the data itself, in this case, it is the `title #n` and the `desc #n` strings.

 ii. we pass in the xml resource id to be used for this row.

 iii. we override the `bind()` method, this method will be called by `RecyclerView` when this row appears in the screen.

 ### 2. `AutoData`

-`AutoData` is a interface for describing an object that has an `id` where it's content can be comparable:
+`AutoData` is an interface for describing an object that has an `id` where it's content can be comparable:

 ```
 interface AutoData {